Saitejaalasyam/GraphicalPasswordAuthentication/README.md

 # Description:-
 •	Technologies used: Django, Python, HTML, CSS, Bootstrap, JavaScript.
-•	Created and maintained an authentication system to authorize users utilizing Graphical tasks.
+•	Created and maintained an authentication system to authorize users to utilize Graphical tasks.
 •	Implemented three authentication levels for registration of new users and login purposes.

-# Code:-
+# To run Code:-
-traverse to
+•	install django
+•	django-admin startproject <project_name>
+•	update the views.py and urls.py.